MEGA65/mega65-core/doc/structural.md

 clk_out0 - designed to be 48MHz

 clk_out1 - designed to be 24MHz

-The [ddrwrapper](#ddrwrapper) component is currently not working.
-Its function is to provide access between the external DDR2-ram chip and the internal 'machine' component.

 The [machine](#machine) component holds the significant rest of the architecture.